finfet/kestrel-doc/content/docs/security-information.md

 chunked file encryption scheme.

 The noise protocol (Noise_X_25519_ChaChaPoly_SHA256) is used to encrypt a payload key.
-This payload key is then used for ChaCha20-Poly1305 file encryption.
+This payload key is then used to derived a key for ChaCha20-Poly1305 file encryption.
 Files are split into encrypted and authenticated chunks, ensuring that unauthenticated data is never written to disk.

 Users can also use a password instead of public keys.
 This password is used with scrypt to derive a symmetric key for file encryption.